-Tuning drum heads is a pet-hate of most drummers.
+Tuning drum heads can be quite an art.
 Beginners often don’t know where to start and professionals can still struggle to get a consistent sounding kit every time.
 Drum tuners can make this a lot easier.

-Thankfully, there are numerous different types of drum tuners that can give us a helping hand in this matter.
+There are numerous different types of drum tuners that can give us a helping hand.
 Whether you want them analog or digital, tension or pitch testing, there are lots of options on the market.

 1. DrumDial Precision Drum Tuner